Benjamin Moore Carolina Plum 1384

 Carolina Plum for bedroom

-We’ve hand-picked a beautiful collection of photos of this amazing Beige shade used in real bedrooms.
-Take a look and imagine how this wonderful warm Mid-tone paint color could transform your own bedroom space.
+We’ve hand-picked a beautiful collection of photos of this amazing purple shade used in real bedrooms.
+Take a look and imagine how this wonderful warm mid-tone paint color could transform your own bedroom space.

 Benjamin Moore Carolina Plum bedroom

-Carolina Plum for living room
+Carolina Plum for living room (7 photos)

 Check out this stunning Mid-tone color used in real living rooms.
-Explore how this Purple shade can create a unique space
+Explore how this purple shade can create a unique space

 Benjamin Moore Carolina Plum living room interior